erogol/resnet.torch/README.md

 <b>NOTE</b>: Check other branches of the project.
 Eacn includes a particular model architecture.

-- Siamese: Learning embeddings of data based on instance similarity.http://yann.lecun.com/exdb/publis/pdf/chopra-05.pdf
+- <b>Siamese:</b> Learning embeddings of data based on instance similarity.http://yann.lecun.com/exdb/publis/pdf/chopra-05.pdf
-- TripletNet: Learning embeddings of data based on instance similarity. https://arxiv.org/pdf/1412.6622.pdf
+- <b>TripletNet:</b> Learning embeddings of data based on instance similarity. https://arxiv.org/pdf/1412.6622.pdf
-- Regeression Net: It is the same network structure but the code is tuned for Regression.
+- <b>Regeression:</b> It is the same network structure but the code is tuned for Regression.

 WARNING: " I suggest you to use this repo with caution since codes are only used for research purposes and there might be buggy details."